AhmadImran9209/DS-Project/README.md

 Choose option 3 to delete a word from the existing file.
 Choose option 4 to search for a word in the file.
 Choose option 5 to find and replace a word in the file.
-Follow the on-screen instructions for auto-suggestions and further actions.
-After editing, press any key to save and exit the program.